Ester R.A. Leutenberg and Dr. John J. Liptak

 In today’s economy, almost everyone feels workplace stress.
 Even the perfect job has stressful deadlines and other seemingly unreasonable expectations.
-While a bit of stress is to be expected, even though motivating, too much stress can interfere with both productivity and motivation.
+While a bit of workplace stress is expected, even motivating, too much stress can interfere with productivity and motivation.
 It can impact employee (and employer) mental, emotional, and physical health.

 People experience stress in the workplace in three primary ways:

-The Coping with Stress in the Workplace Workbook provides assessments and self-guided activities to help participants learn valuable skills for understanding and coping with the various forms of stress in the workplace.
+The Coping with Stress in the Workplace Workbook provides assessments and self-guided activities to help participants learn valuable skills for understanding and coping with the various forms of workplace stress.

 The four chapters include: